aamir4hmed/MyBlog/README.md

 Get a copy of application.yml for required env var data Run the application

-Important gems/libraries installed:
+#Important gems/libraries installed:

-# authy to integrate 2 Factor Authentication to MyBlog

 authy:
+authy to integrate 2 Factor Authentication to MyBlog

+oauth2, doorkeeper:
-# oauth2, doorkeeper to generate access tokens and enable Oauth for New Blog
+oauth2, doorkeeper to generate access tokens and enable Oauth for New Blog

-oauth2, doorkeeper
+omniauth-facebook, omniauth-google-oauth2:

-# Login using Facebook/Google
+Login using Facebook/Google

-omniauth-facebook, omniauth-google-oauth2
+#figaro:
 Setting up the environment variables

-figaro:
+bcrypt:
 Bcrpt to encrypt password

-bcrypt:
+bootstrap:
 bootstrap for implementing UI design.

-bootstrap:

-Deployment using Heroku:
+#Deployment using Heroku:

 Generate Privacy policy for Facebook and Google Apps for Production ready application